-When your application uses Episerver Social, it is important to ensure that consent has been given before accepting user-generated content or allowing participation in digital communities.
-The purpose and guidelines of your community features should be clearly stated, and PII data should only be collected as it is appropriate to the purpose of that community.
-Collection of data that may be deemed sensitive should be avoided.
+If your application uses Episerver Community API, it is important to ensure that consent has been given before accepting user-generated content or allowing participation in digital communities.
+Clearly state the purpose and guidelines of your community features, and only collect PII data that is appropriate to the purpose of that community.
+Avoid collection of data that may be deemed sensitive.

-Episerver Social stores only the content submitted to it by your application.
-All communication between your application and Episerver Social, including the transfer of content, occurs via HTTPS.
+Episerver Community API stores only the content submitted to it by your application.
+All communication between your application and Episerver Community API, including the transfer of content, occurs via HTTPS.

-You should avoid storing PII with your Social content whenever possible.
-Episerver Social uses the concept of “references” to identify users, such as the author or a comment or the contributor of a rating.
+Avoid storing PII with Community API content whenever possible.
+Episerver Community API uses “references” to identify users, such as the author or a comment or the contributor of a rating.
 This is helpful because it allows you to consolidate and segregate PII data from your content.
-The content referrers to a user but does not require you to embed their data in it.
+The content refers to a user but does not require you to embed their data in it.

-When storing content with Episerver Social that may contain PII, it is important to do so in a manner such that it can be retrieved or removed later.
+When storing content with Episerver Community API that may contain PII, it is important to do so in a manner that can be retrieved or removed later.
 Requests for access or requests to be forgotten by your users mean that you will need to identify their contributions.
-The Episerver Social API’s modeling and querying features give you the flexibility to structure your content in the manner that is most appropriate to support your application in this regard.
+The Episerver Community API’s modeling and querying features let you structure content in the manner that is most appropriate to support your application in this regard.

-The Episerver Social API’s content modeling capabilities give applications the ability to structure content in the manner that is most appropriate for them.
-Consider structuring your content so that it can be most easily identified and retrieved by your application.
-The API’s querying capabilities allow you to define powerful queries to retrieve content, even when it is represented using custom models.
+The Episerver Community API’s content modeling capabilities allow applications to structure content in the most appropriate manner for them.
+Consider structuring content so it can be most easily identified and retrieved by your application.
+The API’s querying capabilities allow you to define powerful queries to retrieve content, even if it is represented using custom models.
 It is recommended that your application takes advantage of these tools to implement the export capabilities necessary to honor a Subject Access Request.

-The Episerver Social API content modeling capabilities provide applications with the ability to structure content in the manner that is most appropriate for them.
-Consider structuring your content such that can be most easily identified and deleted.
-Make note of the Episerver Social features you are using to store content, as some forms of content may be better suited than others to facilitate removal.
+The Episerver Community API content modeling capabilities let applications structure content in the manner that is most appropriate for them.
+Consider structuring content so that it can be most easily identified and deleted.
+Consider the Episerver Community API features you are using to store content, as some forms of content may be better suited to facilitate removal.